If you want, to support your outgoing mail processes,

 - StgToIfs - Write a text string to an existing stream file

-- MimeUpdTxt - Customize a MIME file
+- MimeVarTxt - Customize a template stream file

 - RtvSplFA - Retrieve spooled file attributes